Search Post on this Blog

 Answer.
 Article 33.

-45. Which of the following article restricts the fundamental rights while martial law?
+45. Which of the following articles restricts the fundamental rights of martial law?

 a) Article 31